TritonDataCenter/triton-service-groups/docs/groups/index.md

 ### GET `/v1/tsg/groups`

 To list all of the groups, send a `GET` request to `/v1/tsg/groups`.
 The request must include the authentication headers.

-A successful request to list groups will return a `200 OK` HTTP status code, and a list of objects representing a group in the response body.
+A successful request will return a `200 OK` HTTP status code, and a list of objects representing a group in the response body.

 #### Example request